kbridson/rails-demos-and-deets-2021-test/demo-new-github-project.md

 ---
-title: 'Demo 3: Setting Up a New Github Project Repository'
+title: 'Setting Up a New Github Project Repository'
 ---

 # {{ page.title }}